 Most firms, particularly those not IT related, lack the required expertise to undertake digital transformation changes on their own.
 Even the digital partners they may already work with to maintain their legacy systems may lack the capacity and skills to manage a task of this scope.
 While it can be tempting to work with people you do already know, their shortcomings in handling this job may lead to severe disruption to your business and ultimately big losses.

-To effect change the right way, organizations should have some criteria by which to select the right implementation partner that will deliver the desired results.
+To effect change the right way, organizations should have some criteria by which to select the right implementation partners that will deliver the desired results.

 1. Relevance of Expertise with Scope of Current or Planned Project